-The left lane is to be kept open and moving at all times.
+The left lane of the main parking lot is to be kept open and moving at all times.
 The right lane is used for temporary parking when students enter and exit vehicles.
 Do not park or idle in the fire lanes along the curb in the event an emergency vehicle would need access to our building.